raphael-group/SBMClone/README.md

 Additional information
 ----------------
 ###
-For assistance with running SBMClone, interpreting the results, or other related questions, please email me (Matt Myers) at this address: [matt.myers@cs.princeton.edu](mailto:matt.myers@cs.princeton.edu)
+For assistance with running SBMClone, interpreting the results, or other related questions, please email me (Matt Myers) at this address: [matt.myers@cs.princeton.edu](mailto:matt.myers@cs.princeton.edu).

 ### License
 See `LICENSE` for license information.